denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 fi
 ```

-If the `Instance ID` cannot be retrieved or the instance state is not `running` after 30 retry attempts, the script will exit with an error status code.
+If the `Instance ID` cannot be retrieved or the instance state is not `running` after `30` attempts, the script will exit with an error status code.

 Once the `Instance ID` is found and the instance is in a `running` state, the script attempts to attach the `EBS` data volume to the `EC2` instance.
 It's crucial that this step happens immediately after the instance becomes available, as several `cfn-scripts` begin running right after instance creation.
 One of these scripts automatically creates a filesystem on the volume and mounts it to the `/var/lib/docker/volumes` directory.
 If the volume isn’t attached in time, this step will fail, which then fails instance creation and therefore automatic rollbacks the `CloudFormation` stack.